KiwiSaver: Basic operation

 From the start of the scheme until May 2015, those who joined KiwiSaver received a $1,000 tax-free "kick start" to their KiwiSaver account from the government.
 The Fifth National Government removed it effective from 21 May 2015 as part of its 2015 budget.
-Those aged 18 and over also receive from the government a "member tax credit" (MTC) of 50 cents per dollar contributed (or part thereof) for the first $1,042.86 contributed per year (1 July to 30 June).
+Those aged 16 and over also receive from the government a "member tax credit" (MTC) of 25 cents per dollar contributed (or part thereof) for the first $1,042.86 contributed per year (1 July to 30 June; previously 50 cents per dollar prior to July 2025).
 The MTC is not a true tax credit; it is a monetary contribution paid by the government via Inland Revenue, mainly to offset the tax paid on interest earned.
 Those withdrawing KiwiSaver funds to help buy a first home may also get a deposit subsidy of up to $5,000 (existing homes) or $10,000 (new builds) from Housing New Zealand, provided they meet the required income, deposit and house price requirements.

 A participant can access all their KiwiSaver contributions once they reach the age of entitlement for New Zealand Superannuation (currently 65), as long as they have been a KiwiSaver member for five years.
 Otherwise, KiwiSaver contributions can only be accessed (with restrictions) in the following circumstances: